Plugins-PocketMineMP/ExchangeUI/README.md

 # ExchangeUI
-A PocketMine-mP Plugin | ExchangeUI
+A PocketMine-MP Plugin | ExchangeUI